devJimmyboy/Starman/README.md

 ## TypeScript

+- [ueberdosis/tiptap](https://github.com/ueberdosis/tiptap) - The headless editor framework for web artisans.
+- [dicebear/dicebear](https://github.com/dicebear/dicebear) - DiceBear is an avatar library for designers and developers.
 - [hauptrolle/chakra-templates](https://github.com/hauptrolle/chakra-templates) - A growing collection of responsive Chakra UI Templates ready to drop into your React project.
 - [twurple/twurple](https://github.com/twurple/twurple) - Interact with Twitch's API, chat and subscribe to events via PubSub, WebHooks and EventSub.
 - [joe-sky/jsx-sfc](https://github.com/joe-sky/jsx-sfc) - A SFC like React function component API for managing CSS-in-JS and static members.